Radio Society of Great Britain

 Format of Event

 The event will conform to the general principles of IARU events, but will be less formal than a Championship.
-For the 144MHz event there will be a maximum of five transmitters and an MO beacon at the finish.
+There will be a maximum of five transmitters and an MO beacon at the finish for both competitions.
 Competitors can elect to hunt all five 'foxes' or a specified four.

-For the 144MHz event, the transmitters will be separated by at least 300m and the nearest transmitter to the Start may be closer than 400m (IARU rules state 750m).
+The transmitters will be separated by at least 300m (150m for the 3.5MHz event) and the nearest transmitter to the Start may be closer than 400m (IARU rules state 750m).

-Sport Ident (SI) electronic punching will be used for both competitions.
+Sport Ident (SI) electronic punching will be used for the 2m competition and control cards will be used for the 80m competition.
 SI 'dibbers' may be hired for £1, but if not returned the charge is increased by £30.

 1000 Registration opens.
 Information sheets issued to ALL entrants.